Contrast-Security-OSS/docs/content/user/apps/manage/ManageApplications.md

 ## Delete Applications

-You must archive an application before you can fully deleted it.
+You must archive an application before you can fully delete it.
 You aren't required to reset the application, as the deletion process truncates any associated data; however, Contrast recommends that you review the data and reset the application before you delete it.

 ## Group Applications

-Grouping is a simple way to tag or label one or more applications for search purposes.
-(And very different from [merging applications](user-appsmanage.html#merge).)
-It allows you to use the the Group attribute to improve search functionality in the Contrast interface.
+Grouping is a simple way to tag or label one or more applications so that you can use the group attribute to improve search functionality in the Contrast interface.
+(It's also very different from [merging applications](user-appsmanage.html#merge).)